 View Oakland in the dashboard → Free preview · every bedroom count and property type

-See your neighborhood's full short-term rental vs long-term rental breakdown, with $19 24-hour access.
+See your neighborhood's full short-term rental vs long-term rental breakdown, with $19 for 24-hour access.
 Get access

 Alameda County's Median Yield Sits Below State and National Averages

 The article gives city-level averages and a top-of-market suburb ranking.
-Individual suburbs diverge significantly even within these bands.
-The dashboard shows suburb-level data for every bedroom count and property type, plus the full short-term rental versus long-term rental breakdown net of all costs including the local transient occupancy tax (TOT) at around 12 percent.
-Explore Oakland rental data in the dashboard, and read the data sources and market score methodology for how the rankings are built.
-For comparison, Los Angeles Yields 3.7% as Investors Bet on Appreciation and Oakland's 3.0% Yield Means Appreciation Must Do the Heavy Lifting drills down into the City of Oakland specifically.
+Individual suburbs differ even within these bands.
+The dashboard shows suburb-level data for every bedroom count and property type, plus the full short-term rental versus long-term lease breakdown net of all costs including the local transient occupancy tax (TOT) at around 12 percent.
+Explore Oakland rental data, and read the data sources and market score methodology for how the rankings are built.
+For comparison, Los Angeles Yields 3.6% as Investors Bet on Appreciation looks at the LA market, while Oakland's Yield Means Appreciation Must Do the Heavy Lifting drills down into the City of Oakland specifically.

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.